rvrsh3ll/CPLResourceRunner/README.md

 Copy b64shellcode.txt contents into Resources.txt in this project

-Compile to x86 anc copy CPLShellcodeRunner.dll to RunMe.cpl
+Compile to x86 anc copy CPLResourceRunner.dll to RunMe.cpl

 Will launch with double click or 'wmic process call create "cmd.exe /c c:\wherever\RunMe.cpl"'